How to Become a Home Health Nurse: Education, Salary, and Job Outlook

 Home healthcare is growing for several reasons.
 Due to financial pressures, patients are being discharged from hospitals sooner when they still need healthcare.
 Also, an increasing number of older people want care that allows them to maintain their independence and stay in their own homes, which will drive the need for home healthcare services in the future.

 Home healthcare can also result in greater patient satisfaction and encourage people to comply more readily with treatments, helping to improve overall health outcomes.

 Plus, the cost of home healthcare can be lower than some hospitals or skilled nursing facilities, which may incentivize people to choose home healthcare services as a go-to option.

 Given the growth of the healthcare sector, it may come as no surprise that the demand for nurses is increasing overall.
-The job outlook for registered in any setting is expected to grow by 15% through 2026, a rate that’s more than twice that of the national average for all occupations.
+The job outlook for registered nurses in any setting is expected to grow by 5.6% through 2032, a rate that’s just higher than that of the national average for all occupations.

 Healthcare and an Aging Population

 As baby boomers age, the need for healthcare services is expected to rise, putting a strain on the system and requiring more and more nurses to fill the gap.
 Older people tend to have more medical concerns than younger people, with a higher prevalence of chronic diseases which often require regular medical attention.
 Nurses will be needed in home health settings to care for these older patients.